Anas8765/Uncensored-Story-Teller-AI-bot/README.md

 Explanation:

-**Purpose**: The chatbot aids writers by suggesting story ideas and helping with plot development, catering to both censored and uncensored storytelling needs.
+**Purpose**: The chatbot aids writers by suggesting story ideas and helping with plot development, catering to both censored and uncensored storytelling needs.<br />
 **Model**: 'Wizard-Vicuna-13B-Uncensored' is specified as the model used for generating text.
 It operates without censorship.
 **Dataset**: A dataset stored in the Pinecone database includes scenarios from both censored and uncensored plots, providing a broad foundation for story generation.
 **Method**: The retrieval-augmented method involves matching user queries with embeddings in the vector database to retrieve relevant datasets.
 The retrieved data then serves as input for the model to generate a complete story based on the user's input.